 Each applicant is required to have an established advisory committee made up of housing providers, homeless advocates, formerly homeless or homeless households, a member of the state interagency task force on homelessness, local representatives, if any, of public and private providers of emergency shelter, transitional housing, and permanent affordable housing, and other members of the public not representative of those specifically described in this sentence.

-The advisory committee may be the Continuum of Care (CoC) or a subgroup of the CoC membership (refer to the FHPAP Program Guide Chapter 9: Advisory Committee, section 9.03: Roles and Responsibilities).
 The grantee and its advisory committee are responsible for the recruitment of members who will be best suited to improve their homeless response system.
 The grantee is required to solicit their local Housing Trust Fund program administrators to participate on the FHPAP advisory committee.
 The advisory committee should also assist the applicant in the planning and design of the project as well as the selection of local providers.
 The advisory committee will also assist the grantee in monitoring and evaluating the effectiveness of FHPAP.